 Some people freeze it in little cubes in the ice cube tray, but I drink a few cups every day so that’s not what I choose to do.
 It really depends on what you are using it for.
 You can freeze the amounts you need according to your migraine pattern, say one cup each.

+Be sure to use the bone broth or freeze it within three days.
 You can store it for up to three months in the freezer.

 Come over and share your beef bone broth tips for migraineurs, just in case I missed something.